HSPH-QBRC/TNSeq-Course-Summer-2021/analysis/preprocess.md

 #### Single end sequencing (no trimming)

+For this workshop, use the following code.
+This is because the reads are 16bp, so trimming to a defined range 19bp <= lib <= 21bp would remove **ALL** reads.
+For longer read sequencing, and MmeI mariner based TnSeq protocols, you may want to include the size trimming.

 ```bash
 for first in *_1.fastq.gz; do # Loop through every first read FQ
     # Define the output trimmed read file names.